Image by TheHungryDudes

 Feeling stuck?

-Here are some needs we’ve recognized in our family: solitude, time with close friends, prayer, exercise, creativity, learning something new, singing, time outside, snuggling.
+Here are some needs we’ve recognized in our family: solitude, time with close friends, exercise, creativity, learning something new, singing, time outside, snuggling.

 How do you keep your family healthy?